 The presence of PFAS chemicals in the nation’s drinking water has become a serious issue.
 These chemicals can cause a variety of health problems, including cancer, in both adults and children.
 In response to this risk, Elkay has produced an industry-first water filter that is certified to reduce two of the most widely used chemicals in the PFAS group.
-Read on to learn more about the chemicals it removes, and why you should protect yourself, your employees, and your facility’s patrons from these dangerous substances.
+Read on to learn more about the chemicals it removes, and why you should protect yourself, your employees, and your facility’s patrons from these prevalent, dangerous substances.

 Elkay’s New WaterSentry PFOA/PFOS Replacement Filter